Woodbine Racetrack: Standardbred races

 Woodbine has been a regular host for the Breeders Crown.
 Since the event changed to a one-night format in 2010, the facility has hosted three times—2011, 2012, and 2015.

-Woodbine was also the host of the North America Cup for three-year old pacing colts and geldings from 1994–2006.
+Woodbine was also the host of the North America Cup for three-year old pacing colts and geldings from 1994 to 2006.
 That race along with the Elegant Image Stakes for three-year old filly trotters and the Good Times Stakes for three-year old colt and gelding trotters, have been moved to Woodbine's sister track, Woodbine Mohawk Park.

 Starting in 2018, all standardbred racing has been moved to Woodbine Mohawk, as the 7/8 standardbred track is being converted into a 2nd turf course.